 We, as software developers, really need appreciation for our work; and open source community makes sure you have enough of that.
 In my whole experience with open source contributions, I have never received even a single comment which was insulting or demotivating.
 Everyone is super encouraging and helpful.

-Do let us know how this unconventional way works for you.
+Do let me know how this unconventional way works for you.
 Also, please recommend (❤) this post if you think this may be useful for someone.

-Feel free to share any other way that worked for you really well in the comments below.
+Feel free to share any other way that worked for you really well.
+Tweet/follow me @sahildua2305.